What To Do About Sage 100 End-of-Life

 A Brief History of Sage 100

-There have been a multitude of Sage 100 software versions, some with different names and transformations since its development in the 1980s by State of the Art, Inc. as the Master Accounting Series for the 90s, or MAS 90.
-From its inception, the product quickly gained traction with its CPA-concentrated reseller channel that utilized the product personally and recommended it to new customer bases.
+There have been a multitude of Sage 100 software versions, some with different names and transformations.
+From its inception in the 1980s by State of the Art, Inc. as the Master Accounting Series for the 90s, or MAS 90, the product quickly gained traction with its CPA-concentrated reseller channel that utilized the product personally and recommended it to new customer bases.

 In 1998, Sage, the U.K.-based ERP vendor, acquired State of the Art to expand its network of offerings.
 MAS 90 remained a staple offering of Sage, with the eventual release of MAS 200 in 2011 to include Microsoft SQL Server database support and a single-user license for Sage CRM.
 In 2012, the products undertook a major rebranding to become Sage 100 Standard ERP (formerly MAS 90) and Sage 100 Advanced ERP (formerly MAS 200).